 The contents of a file can be interpreted as a sequence of S-expressions.
 The S-expressions used are restricted so that most dialects of Lisp can read them, and characters within symbols and strings never need quoting.
 Every list is proper.
 An S-expression atom is either a SYMBOL, an INTEGER, or a STRING.
 The characters that make up a symbol are the letters, the digits, and the special characters in "-/<=>!?:\$%&~^+".
 A symbol may not begin with a digit or a sign followed by a digit.
-The characters that make up a string are the printing characters omitting double quote and backslash.
+The characters that make up a string are the printing characters omitting double quote and backslash, except when double quote and backslash are escaped using the backslash character.
 Double quotes delimit a string.
 A comment begins with a semicolon, or is an S-expression list at top-level that starts with the comment symbol.